mapbox/mbtiles-spec/1.3/spec.md

 to summarize what layers are available in the tiles and what attributes are available for the features in those layers.

+### Vector_layers

-The row contains the string representation of a JSON object with a `vector_layers` key, whose value is an array of layers.
+The `json` row contains the string representation of a JSON object.

+The object must contain a `vector_layers` key, whose value is an array of layers.
 Each layer is a JSON object with the following keys:

 * `id`: The layer ID, which is referred to as the `name` of the layer in the [Mapbox Vector Tile spec](https://github.com/mapbox/vector-tile-spec/tree/master/2.1#41-layers).